Nutrition The Hidden Dangers of Sugar – Part 1/5

 The Impact on Public Health

 The sugar industry’s influence has had serious consequences for public health.
 As sugar consumption has increased, so have rates of obesity, diabetes, and heart disease.
-Many people are unaware of how much sugar they are consuming, because it is often hidden in processed foods under various names like high-fructose corn syrup, sucrose, and fructose.
+Many people are unaware of how much sugar they are consuming.
+That’s because it is often hidden in processed foods under various names like high-fructose corn syrup, sucrose, and fructose.

 This lack of transparency and the widespread availability of sugary foods have made it difficult for people to make informed choices about their diets.
 The result is a public health crisis, with millions of people suffering from preventable diseases linked to sugar consumption.